dib-lab/2020-paper-sourmash-gather/manuscript.md

-Many metagenome content analysis approaches use reference genomes to interpret the metagenome content, but most such approaches rely on select a list of reduced-redundancy genomes from a much larger database (e.g. bioBakery 3 selects approximately 100,000 genomes [@doi:10.7554/eLife.65088]).
-Here, we do this reduction automatically by searching the complete database to retrieve a *minimum* set of reference genomes necessary to account for all k-mers shared between the metagenome and the database.
+Many metagenome content analysis approaches use reference genomes to interpret the metagenome content, but most such approaches rely on choosing a list of reduced-redundancy genomes from a much larger database (e.g. bioBakery 3 selects approximately 100,000 genomes [@doi:10.7554/eLife.65088]).
+Here, we do this reduction automatically by searching the complete database for a *minimum* set of reference genomes necessary to account for all k-mers shared between the metagenome and the database.
 We show that this can be resolved efficiently for real-world data sets; implementing